atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %

 • %
 Just when all their things were come from the mantua makerst and miliinerst.
-Lady Lumley and the Miss Lumleys took it into their heads to call and see them, — fora little diversion
+Lady Lumley and the Miss Lumleys took it into their heads to call and see them, --fora little diversion
 \

 ^. ft # •
 ‘ • 9 r
 .
 V '. - '.
-My Lady, reeolleding herself show ever, added — No — let sts stay till they have rigged themselves; w0 will ‘V then break in upon them fulhdrested, make them stistike everything they have bought, and put them to the expense and trouble of buying some like what they, see have on.
+My Lady, reeolleding herself show ever, added --No --let sts stay till they have rigged themselves; w0 will ‘V then break in upon them fulhdrested, make them stistike everything they have bought, and put them to the expense and trouble of buying some like what they, see have on.
 ‘‘ For once, as I must make a few o visits in the City, I shall be in A iny fummer clothes, .which they have not seen, and which will lead them ‘‘ into a great mistake - serve to place them in a very ridiculous light :
 ‘‘ in such a light as they deserve to be